This post may contain affiliate links. Please read our disclosure policy.

 Be patient but don't let it rise too much

 If your dough hasn't risen enough after shaping, your kitchen might be rather dry or a bit on the chilly side.
-Don't worryโif you've measured your ingredients properly (including weighing the water so you didn't undermeasure it) and you've covered the baking sheet properly, the dough will rise.
+As long as your ingredients are in the right proportions, the dough will rise, sometimes just more slowly.

 In place of nonfat dry milk or buttermilk powder, you can use powdered coconut milk by weight (about 40 grams).
 In place of butter, Melt or Miyoko's Kitchen vegan butter should work great.

+Try replacing the egg white with aquafaba (the brine from a can of chickpeas).
 The egg wash on top of the rolls can be replaced with melted butter or even some olive oil.
-It helps the rolls brown lightly in the oven, and take on a slightly shiny appearance.

 You can make this easy gluten free hamburger bun recipe vegan by following my suggestions above for replacing the dairy and eggs.
 Just be sure your brown sugar is made without bone char.

 Both apple cider vinegar and cream of tartar help add lightness and lift to these rolls.
-If you'd like to try eliminating one or both, you can try lemon juice in their place, but you'll have to experiment with amounts.
+If you'd like to try eliminating one or both, you can try lemon juice in their place.

-Yes, you can use active dry yeast instead of instant yeast, but you'll need to use 25% more yeast, by weight (here, that would mean just over 11 grams active dry yeast), and you'll have to dissolve the yeast in some of the water in the recipe before adding it to the rest of the bread dough ingredients.
+There's no substitute for yeast, but you can use active dry yeast instead of instant yeast, but you'll need to use 25% more yeast, by weight (here, that would mean just over 11 grams active dry yeast).
+Be sure to dissolve the active dry yeast in some of the water in the recipe first.

 Equipment